Keelan1996/Software_Testing_Assessment/README.txt

 2. Test Plan consisting of test cases.

 The website I chose to do this on was Github.com.
-Futher explaination of what I was asked to do is within the "Continuous Assessment 2022.pdf" thats within this repository.
+Further explaination of what I was asked to do is within the "Continuous Assessment 2022.pdf" thats within this repository.

 I've sent the businees requirements in both word doc and PDF format in case